teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 The specific algorithm used to build this state machine (Canonical LR(1), LALR(1) or something else) is unspecified.

-### LR(1) state machine with conflicts
+### GLR(1) state machine

-An LR(1) state machine has conflicts when for at least one terminal and state, there is more than one possible action.
+A GLR(1) state machine has at least one terminal and state where there is more than one possible action.
 It is represented as a regular LR(1) state machine with the only difference being that for each state, duplicate values of the `actionTerminal` field are allowed.

 ## Extensibility